-Some of us might think we are, but quick checks can prove we have work ahead of us to meet financial goals by January.
+Some of us might think we are, but quick checks can prove we have work ahead of us to meet financial goals by the end of the year.

 1. Review your goals

 Your money should always work toward something.
 If you set a financial goal at the beginning of the year, now is the time to check your progress.

-For example, if your goal was adding $1,800 to your savings account this year, you should already have socked away $900.
+For example, if your goal was to add $1,800 to your savings account this year, you should already have socked away $900.
 If you’re not there, make a plan to catch up.

 If you don’t have a goal yet, it is not too late to make one.
 Besides adding to savings, other goals might include:

 Once you have a goal, start tracking it.
 A pencil and paper may do, but online tools are available, too.
 For example, software like YNAB (short for "You Need A Budget") can help you achieve financial goals by monitoring your spending and setting budgets.